w3f/polkadot-wiki/docs/learn/how-to/choose-nomination-pool.md

 #### **Pool's Contact Information**

 Nomination pools don't have on-chain identities with contact information.
 However, you can sometimes find the pool's website or social media account information in its name.
 You may need to check the pool on a block explorer to see its full name.
-On the pool's website or social media, you may find answers to your "off-chain" questions, which we will cover below, or get in touch with the pool management.
+On the pool's website or social media, you may find answers to your "off-chain" questions, which are covered below, or get in touch with the pool management.

 * * *

 ### What You Can Learn About a Pool Off-Chain

-Some questions about how a nomination pool is managed cannot be answered solely by the on-chain information.
+Some questions about how a nomination pool is managed can't be answered solely by the on-chain information.
 You may need to talk to the pool management or check the pool's website or social media.

 #### **Permissionless Rewards Claiming**